 They managed to sell some lovely hand crafted items to our members and they wish to thank everyone for being so generous.
 They still have a number of items remaining and if anyone would like to purchase them please go to the Textiles group Main Page and send the Convenor an email via the Contact Form.
 They will then get in touch with you.

-We have put photographs of some of the items that are available in the slideshow on the left, so members can see them.
+We have put photographs of some of the items that are available in a slide show which you can view by clicking the link below

 Trip To British Motor Museum and The Guide Dogs for the Blind